maphdev/M2_Web_Development/README.md

 ## Course

-The objective of this course is to learn how to design and develop a web application using web 2.0 techniques.
+The objective of this course is to learn how to design and develop a web application using web 2.0 technologies.

 The course website is [here](http://www.reveillere.fr/M2WEB/).